$d\mathbb{Z}$-cluster tilting subcategories of singularity categories: Introduction

-is a $d\bZ$-cluster tilting subcategory of $\cG\cP(\md\text{-}\Lambda)$. \end{Corollary}
+is a $d\bZ$-cluster tilting subcategory of $\cG\cP(\md \Lambda)$. \end{Corollary}

 We now describe the structure of the paper.
 In Section \ref{Section Exact categories}, \ref{Section Left triangulated categories} and \ref{Section Cluster-tilting subcategories} we recall the essential notions and results which we need.
 In Section \ref{Section Cluster tilting subcategories of left triangulated categories} we introduce cluster tilting subcategories for left triangulated categories.
-We show that for a left triangulated category $\cC$ with a $d\bZ$-cluster tilting subcategory, the stabilization $d\bZ\cC$ has a $d\bZ$-cluster tilting subcategory.
+We show that for a left triangulated category $\cC$ with a $d\bZ$-cluster tilting subcategory, the stabilization $\bZ\cC$ has a $d\bZ$-cluster tilting subcategory.
 We also investigate the $(d+2)$-angulated structure of this subcategory.
-Our main results in Section \ref{Section d-cluster tilting in stable categories} are Proposition \ref{cluster tilting from exact to stable} and Proposition \ref{cluster tilting from stable to exact}, which give a correspondence between $d$-cluster tilting subcategories of $\cE$ and $\underline{\cE}$ when $\cE$ is an exact category with enough projectives.
+Our main result in Section \ref{Section d-cluster tilting in stable categories} is Theorem \ref{correspondence cluster tilting exact and stable}, which gives a correspondence between $d$-cluster tilting subcategories of $\cE$ and $\underline{\cE}$ when $\cE$ is an exact category with enough projectives.
 In Section \ref{Section Gorenstein projectives} we investigate the relationship with Gorenstein projectives.
-In Section \ref{Section Example} we compute the cluster tilting subcategory of the singularity category in two examples .
+In Section \ref{Section Example} we compute the cluster tilting subcategory of the singularity category in two examples.